nitilaksha1/Analysis-of-Flight-Delay-and-Weather-Dataset/README.md

 https://zeppelin.apache.org/docs/0.7.3/install/install.html
 * Configure Zeppelin as a thin client and used a JDBC connection to connect it to Apache Phoenix

+## Requirement Analysis
+* The main requirement of this project is to provide the users with an easy interface to query and analyze large datasets.
+* Users should be able to run analytical query and visualize flight delay and weather data.
+* The application should also provide an automated mechanism for data ingestion
+* The system should be able to scale because these datasets will witness exponential growth.
+Though the current requirement is to support historical analysis of weather and flight data, the system design should be flexible enough to support transactional analysis in future
+* A nice to have feature is to help users find correlation between weather and flight data.
+This enables the users to predict flight delays based on forecasted weather information by using machine learning algorithm

+## Business Questions

+### Business Question 1
+For a given weather station and year, report the highest observed temperatures (degree centigrade) by month.
+Provide a mechanism to visualize this information.

+### Business Question 2
+For a given weather station and year, report the average observed temperatures (degree centigrade) by month.
+Provide a mechanism to visualize this information.

+### Business Question 3
+For a given weather station and year, report the lowest observed temperatures (degree centigrade) by month.
+Provide a mechanism to visualize this information.

+### Business Question 4
+For a given weather station and month, show the variation in mean temperature (degree centigrade) over a period of 20 years.
+Provide a mechanism to visualize this information.

+### Business Question 5
+Find the relation between temperature and elevation (altitude).
+Ideally as elevation increases, temperature decreases, and the rate of decrease is 6.5 degree centigrade for each 1 km of altitude change.
+Validate if the observed data provides support for this trend along with providing a mechanism for visualizing this information.

+### Business Question 6
+Report the count of those weather stations which have witnessed Hurricane force winds.
+Beaufort wind force scale is an empirical measure that relates wind speed to observed conditions at sea or on land.
+Hurricane force winds are categorized as those which have wind speeds greater than equal to 118 km/hr.

+### Business Question 7
+Report the count of those weather stations which have very low visibility.
+Areas with visibility of less than 100 metres (330 ft.) are usually reported as very low visibility areas.

+### Business Question 8
+Find the maximum observed flight delay (in minutes) in the entire dataset.

+### Business Question 9
+Find the average observed flight delay (in minutes) in the entire dataset.

+### Business Question 10
+Report the number of instances where flights have been delayed by more than 15 minutes.

+### Business Question 11
+Find out the correlation between flight and weather data.
+Note that there is a spatiotemporal relation between weather and flight data.

+### Business Question 12
+Use the correlation between weather and flight data to predict if a flight will be delayed based on forecasted weather metrics.

 ## Status
 * Data gathering (complete)